Sufi1512/quiz_app_using_flutter/README.md

-🚀 Just built a dynamic Quiz App with Flutter and Dart! 📚🔍
+ Just built a Quiz App with Flutter and Dart! 🚀

-✅ Tested my knowledge with a set of challenging questions and tracked my progress!

-💡 Features:

-Restart the button for another round of quiz fun! ♻️ Track the number of correct and incorrect answers! ✔️❌ Selected and correct answers are displayed side by side! 📝✅ Question index color changes for correct and wrong answers! 🎨 I'm proud of how this app turned out, utilizing core Flutter and Dart concepts like Stateful Widgets, State Management, Conditional Rendering, Widget Composition, and list manipulation.
-It was an exciting journey of learning and building.

-Check it out on my GitHub repository
+I'm excited to share my latest project, a Quiz App built using Flutter and Dart. 🎉

+🔹 The Quiz App allows users to test their knowledge by answering a series of questions.
+It features a clean and intuitive user interface, making it easy to navigate and interact with the app.

+🔹 The app provides immediate feedback, highlighting the correct and incorrect answers.
+Users can check the number of questions they attempted correctly, review their selected answers, and compare them with the correct answers.

+🔹 I added a restart button for users to start a new quiz session, making the app engaging and allowing users to challenge themselves repeatedly.

+🔹 To enhance the app's visual appeal, I used Google Fonts to style the text, giving it a modern and professional look.

+I had a great time developing this Quiz App and learned a lot about Flutter and Dart along the way.
+It's been an excellent opportunity to practice core concepts like state management, conditional rendering, and widget composition.

+Check out the app in action and give it a try! 📱💡

+Feel free to share your feedback and let me know your score!
+Happy quizzing! 🎯📝

-#Flutter #Dart #QuizApp #LearningByDoing #AppDevelopment #LinkedInLearning
+#Flutter #Dart #QuizApp #AppDevelopment #LearningByDoing #ContinuousImprovement